actions/runner-container-hooks/docs/adrs/0034-build-docker-with-kaniko.md

 To execute a container-action, we then run a k8s job by loading the image from the specified registry

+## Additional configuration

+Users may want to use different URLs for the registry when pushing and pulling an image as they will be invoked by different machines on different networks.

+- The **Kaniko build container pushes the image** after building is a pod that belongs to the runner pod.
+- The **kubelet pulls the image** before starting a pod.

+The above two might not resolve all host names 100% the same so it makes sense to allow different push and pull URLs.

 ENVs `ACTIONS_RUNNER_CONTAINER_HOOKS_K8S_REGISTRY_HOST_PUSH` and `ACTIONS_RUNNER_CONTAINER_HOOKS_K8S_REGISTRY_HOST_PULL` will be preferred if set.
-Users may want to use different URLs for push and pull as they will be invoked by different machines on different networks.

-- The Kaniko build container pushes the image after building is a pod that belongs to the runner pod.
-- The kubelet then pulls the image.

-The above two might not resolve all host names 100% the same (k8s services, nodeports etc) so it makes sense to allow different push and pull URLs.
+### Example

+As an example, a cluster local docker registry could be a long running pod exposed as a service _and_ as a NodePort.

+The Kaniko builder pod would push to `my-local-registry.default.svc.cluster.local:12345/foohandle`. (`ACTIONS_RUNNER_CONTAINER_HOOKS_K8S_REGISTRY_HOST_PUSH`)
+This URL cannot be resolved by the kubelet to pull the image, so we need a secondary URL to pull it - in this case, using the NodePort, this URL is localhost:NODEPORT/foohandle. (`ACTIONS_RUNNER_CONTAINER_HOOKS_K8S_REGISTRY_HOST_PULL)

 ## Limitations
 - The user needs to provide a local Docker Registry within the k8s cluster or config for a remote registry (like ghcr or dockerhub)